Risk Management Committee Charter (Revision No.9)

 7. Meeting

-Each decision of the Meeting is exercised by majority vote.
+Each decision of the meeting is exercised by majority vote.
 Each Risk Management Committee Member has one vote.
 If the votes are equal, the Chairman will have an additional casting vote.
 The Secretary of the Risk Management Committee has no right to vote.

 8. Reporting